Naxyoh/naxyoh.github.io/Swift/CodingWithWolves/Content/posts/2020-06-09-what-it-means-to-be-a-developer.md

 There is a lot you can do to keep improving and it does not concern junior developers only.

-How about you, what is your strategy ?
-I would love it if you shared it with me on Twitter or LinkedIn.

 Cheers.

-PS : If you are looking for some materials [Martin Fowler's blog](https://martinfowler.com){:target="_blank"} or [Robert C. Martin's blog](https://blog.cleancoder.com){:target="_blank"} (even if this one lacks user experience) are must read !
+PS : If you are looking for some materials [Martin Fowler's blog](https://martinfowler.com) or [Robert C. Martin's blog](https://blog.cleancoder.com) are a good starting point !